20c/django-ixpmgr/README.md

     updates mac address for specified virtual port

 ### Model
-Model is currently largely just done from a `manage.py inspectdb`, with some normalization.
+Model is currently largely just done via `manage.py inspectdb`, with some normalization.
 This is by no means complete, specifically, anything marked with '# Field name made lowercase.' should be converted to use underscores.